MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/configure-the-ios-app.md

 Set-PlacesSettings -Collection Places -PlacesEnabled ‘Default:false, OID<Security Group OID>@<TenantId>:true’ -EnablePlacesMobileApp ‘Default:true’
 ```

-## Mobile application installation
+## The Places mobile app installation

 To install the Places mobile experience (iOS only), an IT admin must update their Intune MAM policy (if applicable).
-Pilot users need to install the Places app on their iPhones.
+Pilot users need to install the Places app on their mobile devices.

 The mobile access installation process is made up of these five steps.